 Reclaiming our future.

-Living Gaia e.V. is raising money to buy land in the Brazilian Amazon to protect the Huni Kuin tribe and uncontacted tribes who are also in the region.
-Bolsonaro as Brazil's new president has posed a massive threat to the biodiversity of the Amazon and its indigenous people.
-The Brazilian authority responsible for the reserves, Funai, has been transferred from the Ministry of Justice to the Ministry of Agriculture.
-The governor of Acre calls for local agro-revolution.
+Living Gaia e.V. is raising money to buy land in the Brazilian jungle to protect the Huni Kuin tribe and uncontacted tribes who are also in the region.
+Bolsonaro's assumption of office as Brazil's new president has posed a massive threat to the biodiversity of the Amazon and its indigenous people.
+The Brazilian authority Funai, which is responsible for demarcating indigenous areas, has been transferred from the Ministry of Justice to the Ministry of Agriculture.
+The governor of Acre is calling for local agro-revolution.
 This means that the reserve land is no longer safe from looting and deforestation.

-In principle, land is to be purchased in the Amazon region in order to bring it into the private possession of the indigenous people themselves and thus protect it from exploitation and offer the indigenous people a permanent habitat.
+In principle, land is to be purchased in the Amazon region in order to bring it into the private possession of the indigenous people themselves, to protect it from exploitation and to offer the indigenous people a permanent habitat.
 What the reserves have achieved so far will no longer be safe in the future.
-The reserves are in state ownership and are now endangered.
+Reserve land is state property and cannot simply be bought.

-The donated money will be used to secure land for indigenous cultures while protecting the forest.
+The donated money is used to secure land for indigenous cultures and at the same time to protect the forest.

 We want to keep this project as transparent as possible.
-Further information on the project can be found at www.living-gaia.org
+Further information about the project can be found at www.living-gaia.org